Diet Culture: How the Diet Industry is Hurting Moms

 This is not anything new in our culture - this is something that has evolved over decades; same messages crafted in different manners.
 Check out this advertisement from the 1920s, showing the deep roots of a diet culture:

-Mothers are a primary target of the vicious dieting industry, with an estimated 90% of dieters being women .
+Mothers are a primary target of the vicious dieting industry, with over 50% of women estimated to be on a diet or trying to lose weight.

 Weight-loss businesses in the dieting industry are cashing in on many deep-rooted fears that mothers may commonly experience, such as the fear of being rejected, unwanted, unloved, or perhaps feeling unseen or isolated by the mothering experience in general.